Shyam-Patel/text-summarizer-ui/README.md

 ### Running the app
 ___

-In the project directory, you can run:
+Open the command prompt and navigate to the project directory.
+You can run:

 #### `npm start`

 Runs the app in the development mode.
 The page will reload if you make edits.
-You will also see any lint errors in the console.
+You will also see any errors in the console.

 #### `npm run build`

 Builds the app for production to the `build` folder.<br>
-It bundles React in production mode and optimizes the build for the best performance.
+It bundles React in production mode.
+It minifies & optimizes the build for the best performance.<br>
-The build is minified and the filenames include the hashes.<br>